Tenés Empanadas Graciela Explained

 Gameplay

-Using a server, several players can fight in maps for world domination and chat with one another.
-Various maps are used as battlefields in the game.
-The game is available in several languages including Spanish, German, French and Polish.
+Using a server, several players can fight for world domination and chat with each other.
+Maps are used as battlefields.
+The game is available in languages including Spanish, German, French and Polish.

 History

 In 1996, Argentine software developer Ricardo "riq" Quesada started developing the game and released it under the GNU GPL-2-0-only.
 He stopped working on it for a few years but brought the project back to life in early 2000.
-Some developers, graphic artists, and translators joined the project located at SourceForge servers and made TEG a success.
+Other developers, graphic artists, and translators subsequently joined the project.

 TEG was an early supporter of the FOSS multiplayer client-server system GGZ Gaming Zone.[1]
 [2]

-In around 2014, the project was moved from Sourceforge to GitHub.[3]
+In around 2014, the project moved from SourceForge to GitHub.[3]

 Reception